Sunlitspace542/ultrastarfox/README.md

 Thanks to Kandowontu and Vitor Vilela for the SuperFX2 Upgrade.

 Building is easy if you've used the Star Fox EZBuild.

+## Future things to do
+1. FastROM
+2. Organize source files and edit makefile accordingly